rejectedbanana/NAVIS_SUNA/README.md

 # Calculate nitrogen concentration from a SUNA on a Sea-Bird Navis BGCi

-This readme is a github friendly verions of calculate_Navis_Nitrogen_Worksheet.m
+This readme is a github friendly version of calculate_Navis_Nitrogen_Worksheet.m

 ## Load data from SUNA on a Sea-Bird Navis BGCi and calculate nitrogen
 This script imports SUNA data files (.isus) and SUNA calibration